alijohnson873/Anapana/README.md

 https://anapana.alicjohnson.co.uk/

-Try out different yogic breathing techniques.
+Try out different yogic breathing techniques with this app.
 Simply click on and breathe with the circles as they expand and contract.

-Created to practise passing data into react components, to explore the pose animation library and to relax!
+Created to practise passing data into React components, to explore the pose javascript animation library (https://popmotion.io/pose/) and to relax!

 ## Available Scripts